-Java Branching: If, Else, Elif
+Java Branching: If, Else, & Else if

 This page is a continuation to the explanation of control flow.
-If
+If and else statements let your program conditionally execute particular blocks of code.

 If Statement